Static and dynamic properties of a few spin $1/2$ interacting fermions trapped in an harmonic potential: Theoretical approach

-In the infinite interaction limit, the system experiences a phenomenon similar to the fermionization process in Bose systems~\cite{hard,absolute.value}.
-In fact, a system of fermions under this situation, are described as a system of non-interacting identical fermions~\cite{Sowinski_paper1}.
-This system is known as a Tonks-Girardeau gas.
-In our case, the wave function can be written as~\cite{Exact.sol.},
+In the infinite interaction limit, the system experiences a phenomenon reminiscent of the fermionization process in Bose systems~\cite{hard,absolute.value}.
+The ground state of the Hamiltonian in the infinite interaction limit for a fully- polarized state is a Slater determinant of the $N$ first harmonic oscillator states, $\Psi_A$.
+For a non fully-polarized case the ground state many-fold is degenerate, with degeneration $D=N!/(N_u!N_d!)$~\cite{Sowinski_paper1} and total third spin component $M=(N_u-N_d)/2$.
+The states can be written as~\cite{Zinner1},

-where $\Psi_A$ is an antisymmetric wave function on the spatial coordinates and $\Psi_S$ is a symmetric wave function which depends on both spatial and spin coordinates.
-The antisymmetric part, $\Psi_A$, is a Slater determinant built with the $N=N_d+N_u$ harmonic oscillator wave functions.
-And the symmetric part, $\Psi_S$, is a linear combination of products of sign functions of differences of the particle coordinates and their spin functions.
-The energy of the ground state depends only on the single-particle states present in $\Psi_A$ is

-The different $\Psi_S$ functions associated with the same $\Psi_A$ define the degeneracy of the ground state: $D=\frac{N!}{N_u!N_d!}$~\cite{Exact.sol.}.
-The total third spin component of this wave function is $M=\frac{N_u-N_d}{2}$.
-However, different total spin functions coexist in the degenerated ground state.
+where $\theta(x_1,...,x_N)=1$ when $x_1<x_2<...<x_N$ and zero otherwise, $P_k$ are the $D$ permutations of the $N$ components and the $a_k$ are the coefficients for each permutation.
+In this expression we have fixed the first $N_u$ particles to be spin projection up and the remaining $N_d$ particles to have spin projection down.
+Their energy depends only on the single-particle states present in $\Psi_A$,